nus-cs2103-AY1920S1/duke/docs/README.md

 ```
 Here are the matching tasks in your list:
 1. [E][+] book meeting (by: 10 Feb 2015, 09:00 AM)
-Now you have 0 tasks in the list.
 2. [D][ ] return book (by: 17 Sep 2019, 10:34 PM)
 ```